Dhanireddy-Amarnthreddy/Advance-Android-Odd-/Sensor/README.md

-# Ex.No:5 Develop a simple application for proximity sensor using Sensor Manager in android studio.
+# Ex.No:4 Develop a simple application to display the avaliable sensor in android mobile devices using Sensor Manager in android studio.

 ## AIM:

-To develop a sensor application for proximity sensor using sensor manager in Android Studio.
+To develop a sensor application to use the sensor manager class to identify and get the list of available sensors on a device. in Android Studio.

 ## EQUIPMENTS REQUIRED: